 My go to mindful practice usually involves a quick tidy up of my space and the rearranging of my room decor.
 In ways, it makes me feel as if I’m new again.
 A small reminder that each and every one of us is capable of completely reinventing ourselves at a moments notice.
 Little changes here and there do add up.
 In the list below, I’ll be sharing a few of my mindful hobbies for when I’ve got more time on my hands.

-Colouring gorgeous illustrated pages- this Paris themed book is an absolute dream to fill with colour and bring to life!
+Colouring gorgeous illustrated pages- my Paris themed book is an absolute dream to fill with colour and bring to life!

 As kids, the objective put to us when colouring is to stay in between the lines- this isn’t easily achieved without our full concentration and attention to detail.
 Adult colouring books are generally more complex than the drawings you complete in younger years, making them the perfect wind down activity when you’ve got a spare few hours.
 Once you find a book you’re interested in, the time will fly.
 Colouring books are usually themed- perhaps you’re a nature lover, nomadic wanderer or dog person.
 I find travel illustrations to be my favourite and will spend an evening with only my array of colouring pencils, dreaming of all the places and time zones I could be in at that very moment.